Country of Museums

-Pope Sixtus IV (1414-1484) regarded them as a useful propaganda tool in 1471.
+Pope Sixtus IV (1414-1484) regarded the artefacts as a useful propaganda tool in 1471.
 He wanted to draw attention to the relationship between ancient Rome and Christian Rome and the Pope as the leader, i.e. the new emperor.

-The public viewed the objects in the Capitol in large numbers.
-The collection in the Capitol became the first museum.
+The public came in large numbers to see the objects in the Capitol.
+The Capitol became the first museum.

-The next two centuries were dominated by (religious and civil) wars in Europe, and the elites had other things on their minds than museums.
+The next two centuries were dominated by (religious and civil) wars in Europe.

-This changed in and after the second half of the eighteenth century with the Enlightenment and the rise of the nation-state after 1815.
+This changed in and after the second half of the eighteenth century by the Enlightenment and the rise of the nation-state after 1815.

-The city of Basel possessed an art collection for the public in 1671, the Amerbach-Kabinett in the Haus zur Mücke.
+The city of Basel showed an art collection to the public in 1671, the Amerbach-Kabinett in the Haus zur Mücke.
 It was the first public collection north of the Alps.

-In 1936, the collection was later divided between the Art Museum (Kunstmuseum) and the museum of antiquities.
+In 1936, the collection was divided between the Art Museum (Kunstmuseum) and the museum of antiquities.